carlosp420/nymphalidae_diversification/MS_revised.md

 hostplant, grasses, during the climatic cooling in the Oligocene [@pena2008].
-Thus, it is somewhat surprising that part of Satyrini (the subtribes Euptychiina, Satyrina and Pronophilina) were found to have accelerated diversification with a probability of only 0.13 in the trees from the posterior distribution.
+Thus, it is somewhat surprising that part of Satyrini (the subtribes Euptychiina, Satyrina and Pronophilina) were found to have accelerated diversification in only 13% of the trees from the posterior distribution.
 Although this can be attributed to low phylogenetic signal [posterior probability value = ``0.6`` for this clade in @wahlberg2009], the clade Satyrini is